Read and Write SELinux Rules

 >>> selinux.allow("hal_camera_default", "camera_vendor_data_file", "dir", "search")

-You can also provide a refined action like search
+You can also specify a finer-grained action like search, as shown above.